InformaticsMatters/ansible-infrastructure/provisioning/eksctl/README.md

 # eksctl (AWS)

-For background, refer to the official notes for eksctl: -
+For background, refer to the official notes for [eksctl]: -

     https://eksctl.io

->   These notes were based on eksctl v0.22.0 and kubectl v1.18.5
+>   These notes were based on eksctl v0.23.0 and kubectl v1.18.5

 1. Before progressing read teh AWS [Getting Started] guide for **eksctl** and review the [examples], which may provide some useful excerpts.